spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 have columns WAVELENGTH, FLUX, ERROR, SURF_BRIGHT, SB_ERROR, DQ, BACKGROUND, BERROR and NPIXELS.

+Some metadata will be written to the table header, including the dispersion direction (1 = horizontal, 2 = vertical) in the input 2-D or 3-D image.

 WAVELENGTH was copied from the wavelength attribute of the input 2-D data, if that attribute exists and was populated, or it was calculated from the WCS otherwise.